-Automotive Collision & Repair - CERT B
+Automotive Collision & Refinishing Technology - CERT B

 This program prepares students for entry into collision repair careers.
 Students learn and then apply collision repair skills, from estimating damage to final detailing.